allinbits/dither/docs/roadmap.md

-# Dither Software Development Roadmap
+# Dither Roadmap

 This is the current software development roadmap for Dither.
-The first six months starts at Q2 2020, and the end date is Q2 2022.
+We plan to start official development in Q2 2020, and the estimated end date is Q2 2022.

 ## FIRST SIX MONTHS